jadecobra/python_tdd_exercises/source/functions/test_passthrough_functions.rst

 refactor: make it better
 *********************************************************************************

 Wait a minute!
 Something is not quite right here.
-The definition for a ``passthrough`` function was that it returned the same thing it was given, the test passes when :doc:`False </data_structures/booleans/booleans>` is given as input, will it still pass when another value is given or will it always return :doc:`False </data_structures/booleans/booleans>`?
+The definition for a ``passthrough`` function was that it returned the same thing it was given, the test passes when :ref:`False <test_what_is_false>` is given as input, will it still pass when another value is given or will it always return :ref:`False <test_what_is_false>`?
 Time to write a test

 .. _test_passthrough_functions_refactor_red: